Cracked Tooth

 A fractured cusp is less likely to affect the pulp and nerves; we can repair this with a tooth-coloured filling material and, in bigger cases, crowns and overlays.

-However, if breathing through your mouth or drinking causes pain, there might also be a crack in the tooth.
+However, if breathing through your mouth or drinking causes pain, there might be a crack in the tooth.

-Split tooth
+Split Tooth

 A split tooth can happen if a cracked tooth has been left for a while.
 The crack can extend and allow the now separated pieces of tooth to move.